ministero-salute/it-dgc-opendata/README.md

 # Description

-This repository contains the data collected by the Italian "Digital Green Certificate" system.
+This repository contains the data collected by the Italian "EU Digital Covid Certificate" system.

 In particular, the following data are uploaded every day at 2 am (UTC):
-- daily trend of issued and acquired DGC divided by categories.
+- daily trend of issued and acquired EU DCC divided by categories.

-Furthermore, it is possible to check the interactive visualization of this dataset on the dedicated [DGC dashboard](https://www.dgc.gov.it/web/).
+Furthermore, it is possible to check the interactive visualization of this dataset on the dedicated [DGC dashboard](https://www.dgc.gov.it/spa/dashboard).

 # Contents